Journey Latin America operates both Private Bespoke Journeys and Group Journeys

 The prices shown for our suggested itineraries give you a guideline as to cost, though obviously this will vary with any changes you decide to make.
 The prices reflect the tariff in the lowest appropriate season in standard or superior accommodation as indicated.
 Where appropriate, transfers and excursions may be private; on other occasions you’ll be sharing the services with others - especially where there is nothing special to be gained by private travel.
 You can of course, ask us to modify these details if your priorities are different: in fact, the journeys are in most cases very flexible.
 A full quotation will accompany our written proposal for your itinerary.

 Our tariffs: Group Journeys

 Since for Group Journeys the departure dates, duration and itineraries are fixed, so too are the prices.
 These vary only with season.
 However, you may opt to pay a supplement to upgrade your transatlantic flight to a more comfortable cabin, or even a different airline.
 Similarly, you may opt to pay a single supplement (where available) for your hotel rooms.
 For clients who have their own connecting flight arrangements in place, we also offer a price exclusive of these flights.
-And we are also very experienced in arranging Private Journeys to dovetail with the beginning or end of your Group Journey with us.
+And we are also very experienced in arranging Private Journeys to dovetail with the beginning or end of a Group Journey with us.

-Not included in the Tour Tariffs:
+Not included in the Tariffs:

 - Comprehensive travel insurance.
 It is a condition of our accepting your booking that you be insured for the duration of your travel arrangements with us [See Insurance in Booking Conditions below]